-At the Cystic Fibrosis Trust, we are committed to protecting your personal information and being transparent about what we do with it.
-We will use your personal information in accordance with all applicable laws concerning the protection of personal information and not to do anything with your information you wouldn’t reasonably expect.
+At Cystic Fibrosis Trust, we are committed to protecting your personal information and being transparent about what we do with it.
+We will use your personal information in accordance with all applicable laws concerning the protection of personal information and not do anything with your information you wouldn’t reasonably expect.

 - Who are we

 - Information and support services

 - Your rights

 In this policy references to Cystic Fibrosis Trust, or the Trust, or to ‘we’ or ‘us’ are to Cystic Fibrosis Trust which is a registered charity in England and Wales 1079049, and in Scotland SC040196.